Developed with Elvira Dyangani Ose in collaboration with Guttormsgaard's Archive

 From the city of Oslo, it takes just over thirty minutes by train to reach the small village of Blaker, where the archive of the artist Guttorm Guttormsgaard ( b.
 1938) occupies the former dairy.
 A visit to the archive is a paradoxical and absolutely modern experience: the commonplace becomes uncommon, the exceptional like the everyday.
 Here, individual outsiders and collective life-forms – ‘art of known and unknown origins’ – are documented: masters such as El Lissitzky, Hannah Ryggen and Hokusai are ‘archived’ alongside works of art produced by Soviet prisoners of war during the Second World War, steel-wire artefacts made by ‘tatere’ (Scandinavian travellers of Romani origins) in order to earn a living, hand-drawn Korans and Coptic bibles, Indian bronze figures, African masks and Greenlandic newspapers.
 The archive invites intense concentration and potentially endless digressions, and it is a space where forms of art and life broker new alliances.
 If at first glance it seems difficult to see any unifying principle underpinning the archive, the motto of the project indicates the existential and political driving force behind it all: it is a question of “documenting necessary impulses to keep one’s spirits up.”

 For PRAKSIS's tenth residency, The Collective Subject of History, a group of locally and internationally based residents will have the rare opportunity to explore the potential of the archive.
-Applications are now being accepted from individuals with relevant interest and experience across disciplines, including but not exclusively: artists, writers, curators, art historians, sociologists, anthropologists, designers, and activists.
-Successful applicants have the chance to work in-depth with the archive either individually or collectively.
+Applications have been received from individuals with relevant interest and experience across disciplines, including but not exclusively: artists, writers, curators, art historians, sociologists, anthropologists, designers, and activists.
+Successful applicants will work in-depth with the archive either individually or collectively.
 Artist/archivist Guttorm Guttormsgaard and art historian/curator Ellef Prestsæter will be available to share their rich knowledge of the archive throughout the residency.